axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-widget.rst

 *  Use Axon Ivy Override to override the ``InitializeTaskDataModel`` callable and initialize data model by your customized one.

-*  In your customized portal tasks HTMLDialog, the customized data model should be passed as a parameter to components (refer to ``PortalTasks.xhtml``).
+*  In your customized Portal tasks HTMLDialog, the customized data model should be passed as a parameter to components (refer to ``PortalTasks.xhtml``).